ecmwf/anemoi-graphs/docs/graphs/node_coordinates/text_file.rst

 ################
- From .TXT file
+ From text file
 ################

-To define the `node coordinates` based on a TXT file, you can configure the YAML as follows:
+To define the `node coordinates` based on a `.txt` file, you can configure the `.yaml` as follows:

 .. code:: yaml